codeAdrian/codeAdrian.github.io/src/portfolio/adrians-music-collection.md

 ---
 layout: portfolio
 title: Adrian's music collection
-description: I wanted to keep track of my music collection with a detailed info for each album, so  I've created this simple Svelte app to do just that.
-It uses Discogs API for album data.
-Each album page has meta data generated on the fly.
-This was also the first project where I implemented a light/dark theme switcher.
+description: I wanted to keep track of my music collection with detailed information for each album, so I created this simple Svelte app to do just that.
+It leverages the Discogs API to fetch album data, and each album page dynamically generates its metadata.
+This project also marked my first implementation of a light/dark theme switcher.
 image: adrians-music-collection-1.jpg
 featured_image: adrians-music-collection-1-768w.png
 type: Personal project